ansterONE/first-steps/test.md

 the technological tools we use to meet our own particular needs is similar to being able only to read a language but not write.
-For full use of the language and to use it to express ourselves, we must also be able to use it to create new structures.
-To make full use of technologies, we must be able not just to use them passively, but to modify them.
+For full use of the language and to use it to express ourselves, we must also be able to use it to create new structures.^[^1^](#sdfootnote1sym)^ To make full use of technologies, we must be able not just to use them passively, but to modify them.
 This venture will empower humanities students and scholars to proactively drive their own learning and research.
 When they engage with technology through coding, they open the doors to master and innovate their own tools.

 The coding platform will build upon Coding the Humanities, an already strong research project at the University of Amsterdam that has been